-Finally, for randomized query mechanisms, we can condition first on the additional source of randomness $\calR$, and apply our arguments above for deterministic query mechanisms, to prove the same bounds in \eqref{eqn:LemmaProbLower} and \eqref{eqn:LemmaProbLower2}, independently of the realization of $\calR$.
+Finally, for randomized query mechanisms, we can condition first on the additional source of randomness $\calR$, and apply our arguments above for deterministic query mechanisms, to prove \eqref{eqn:LemmaProbLower}, independently of the realization of $\calR$.
 Then, by taking an expectation over $\calR$ the proof is concluded. \end{proof}